spacelift-io/user-documentation/docs/faq/README.md

 If you still cannot find the answer to your question below, please reach out to our [support team](../product/support/README.md).

-{% if is_saas() %}

 ## Product

 ### How to submit a feature request?

-We are currently working on a new feature request portal.
-In the meantime, if you would like to create a feature request or ask for an update on a current request, please use Slack or the in-app chat to contact our team.
+{% if is_saas() %}
+You can submit a feature request in Spacelift by selecting 'Feedback Center' from the left menu or by visiting our [dashboard](https://spacelift.featurebase.app/), where you can also review other feature requests.
 {% endif %}

+{% if is_self_hosted() %}
+You can submit a feature request by visiting our [dashboard](https://spacelift.featurebase.app/), where you can also review other feature requests.
+To proceed, you'll need to sign up in the tool.
+This allows us to ask follow-up questions and keep you informed about status changes.
+{% endif %}

+More details on the feature request process can be found [here](../product/feature-requests.md).

 ### Providing Admin consent for Microsoft login